Stedi/public-roadmap/.github/ISSUE_TEMPLATE/enhancement-to-product.md

 ---
-name: File a bug
+name: Enhancement to product
-about: File a bug to help the product improve
+about: A minor improvement to a product
-title: "[BUG]"
+title: "[Enhancement]"
-labels: bug
+labels: enhancement
-assignees: ''
+assignees: stedi-engineering

 ---